Terms and conditions

 - The number of “inconclusive” test results rendered within that week;

-- The Business will ensure that Devices provided to the Business by Communitech and the Chambers are used ONLY for the purposes of screening persons who may be required to enter the Business’ physical workplace, or any authorized use permitted by the Program.
+- The Business will ensure that Devices provided to the Business by Communitech and the Distributors are used ONLY for the purposes of screening persons who may be required to enter the Business’ physical workplace, or any authorized use permitted by the Program.

-- Devices provided to the Business by Communitech and the Chambers shall not be resold or distributed to any other person, under any circumstances, or used for any purpose other than any purpose related to the Program.
+- Devices provided to the Business by Communitech and the Distributors shall not be resold or distributed to any other person, under any circumstances, or used for any purpose other than any purpose related to the Program.
 If the Business no longer requires Rapid Antigen Test kits provided to the Business pursuant to the Program, it will notify Ying Jiang at email@example.com to arrange for immediate retrieval of unused Rapid Antigen Test kits.

 - Any failure by the Business to meet the terms of this Agreement, including without limitation compliance with the reporting obligations identified at paragraphs 4 and 5 herein, will result in the Business’ future inability to participate in the Program.

-- The Business agrees to indemnify and release Communitech and the Chambers, including all current and former parents, subsidiaries, related companies, partnerships, or joint ventures and, with respect to each of them, their predecessors and successors; and, with respect to each such entity, all of its past, present, and future employees, officers, directors, stockholders, owners, representatives, assigns, attorneys, agents, insurers, and any other persons acting by, through, or in concert with any of the persons or entities listed in this provision, The Regional Municipality of Waterloo and its employees, Regional Chair, Councillors, volunteers, representatives, agents, subsidiaries or related corporations, successors and assigns of and from any and all liability for any purpose related to the implementation of the Program and/or any issues, claims, actions, demands or legal proceedings of any sort, which may be related to the Program.
+- The Business agrees to indemnify and release Communitech and the Distributors, including all current and former parents, subsidiaries, related companies, partnerships, or joint ventures and, with respect to each of them, their predecessors and successors; and, with respect to each such entity, all of its past, present, and future employees, officers, directors, stockholders, owners, representatives, assigns, attorneys, agents, insurers, and any other persons acting by, through, or in concert with any of the persons or entities listed in this provision, The Regional Municipality of Waterloo and its employees, Regional Chair, Councillors, volunteers, representatives, agents, subsidiaries or related corporations, successors and assigns of and from any and all liability for any purpose related to the implementation of the Program and/or any issues, claims, actions, demands or legal proceedings of any sort, which may be related to the Program.
 For greater certainty, the Business shall be solely responsible for any and all claims, causes of action, demands, liabilities, and expenses (including legal costs) with respect to the Business’ implementation of POC rapid antigen testing at its workplace.